 Chicago went to U.C.L.A. to study art but was unhappy with the earth tone color palette her instructor and classmates were using.
 She liked “ivory and turquoise and pink and lavender.
 They hated my colors – just hated them.”
 So this made her move away from color for a while.
 She experimented with color studies in dozens and dozens of drawings.
 Her book of colors is now in the Getty Research Institute.
 “I wanted to build a color vocabulary built on emotive associations.”

-Teaching at Fresno State College in 1970, she created a course of study for women called the Feminist Art Program (FAP).
+Teaching at Fresno State College in 1970, she created the first course of study for women called the Feminist Art Program (FAP).
 The next year she and the painter Miriam Shapiro relocated the program to California Institute of the Arts (CalArts).
 There they created Womanhouse, an institution for collaborations, installations, and performances in an abandoned house near the campus.

 In 1973, Chicago along with two CalArts teachers, Sheila Levant de Bretteville and Arlene Raven, quit CalArts and founded the Feminist Studio Workshop (FSW), an independent art school for women.
 They rented a workshop space in a vacant building near MacArthur Park, calling it the Woman’s Building.
 Eventually the FSW would relocate to the section of downtown Los Angeles, now known as the Arts District.